A guide to pest control

 - Ensure any pesticides used are HSE-approved for safe home use

-Pest control solutions can come in many forms.
+Pest control comes in many forms.
 The form also depends on which pest you are attempting to get rid of.
 These include:

 - Sprays (Explore the NOPE!
 CP Killer range)